 For most small business owners seeking smaller amounts of funding (below $100,000), VCs won’t find the modest returns worth their investment.

 Note that many VCs will want to be involved with your board if you have one.
 This takes some of your power away.
 Also, if the company doesn’t perform, VCs could vote for new leadership to run your business.

 Many companies open a “seed round” of investments to raise money for early-stage expenses.
 This is an entrepreneur’s initial chance to find potential investors who can provide a large chunk of the funding needed to get the business going.

 Usually, a seed round ends with businesses raising large amounts of money, albeit with a price.
 This option likely will require you to give up a good bit of equity in your business.

 Make sure you really need the amount of money you’re asking for and have the correct valuation for your business.
 The last thing you want to do is give up too much equity and not be able to reap the benefits of building a successful company.

-An angel investor typically is an individual who invests their own money into smaller, early-stage businesses.
+Angel investing typically refers to individuals who invest their own money into smaller, early-stage businesses.

-If you’re searching for a single investor or two and don’t plan on opening your business to a full round of investments, angel investors might be your best option.
+If you’re searching for a single investor (or a couple) and don’t plan on opening your business to a full round of investments, angel investors might be your best option.

 Angel investors don’t typically get very involved in the businesses they back, so you don’t have to worry about placing them on your company’s board.